 Most animals fall broadly into two categories- wild and domesticated, domesticated being not only pet dogs, but also things like cows, sheep, pigs and chickens which are raised on farms.
 However, there are some which fall into a broad third category- semi-domesticated animals.
 This week we will be having a look at some examples of semi-domesticated animals from the hoofed creatures to those that fly.
 We’ll also be looking at some of the pros and cons of semi-domestication compared to rearing domesticated animals, or hunting wild ones to get resources.
-Enjoy!

 One way humans and animals have a semi-domesticated relationship is through herding.
-Herding is sort of like farming in that usually there’s a person, group or family who own some livestock, like goats.
-This herder looks after them when they’re ill, keep watch when they’re giving birth, occasionally slaughters them for food or sale, and generally know where they are.
+Herding is a bit like farming in that usually there’s a person, group or family who own some livestock, like goats.
+This herder looks after them when they’re ill, keeps watch when they’re giving birth, occasionally slaughters them for food or sale, and generally knows where they are.
 However, where it’s different from farming is that the animals are free.
 Goats for example are ranging animals.
 They wander over a large area, constantly on the move to find new sources of food.
 This prevents them from completely overgrazing in one area, allowing food to regrow for when they wander back there.
 Many goats are herded in quite arid areas with little food, so this movement is essential, as is an understanding and memory of where good pastures are located.

 The goat’s herder will often be near or with the herd, and will from time to time guide it.
 Perhaps they will encourage the goats towards certain pasture where there is good grazing, or away from other pastures, like their vegetable gardens.
 In this way the herder and the animal have a relationship, but if one day the herder suddenly disappeared, the goats would still be able to manage on their own.